 The proliferation of online services requiring individuals to create an account has created a risk that people become overwhelmed with access credentials and default to reusing a short and memorable password (often coupled with the same email address as a username) across multiple websites.

 The risk here is that if one service suffers a personal data breach and access credentials are compromised, these can be tested against other online services to gain access – a technique known as ‘credential stuffing’.

 In 2012, the social networking site LinkedIn was hacked.
 It was thought at the time that passwords for around 6.5 million user accounts were stolen by cybercriminals.
-However, in May 2016, following the advertisement for sale on the dark web of 165 million user accounts and passwords, LinkedIn that the 2012 attack had actually resulted in the theft of email addresses and hashed passwords of approximately 165 million users.
+However, in May 2016, following the advertisement for sale on the dark web of 165 million user accounts and passwords, LinkedIn confirmed that the 2012 attack had actually resulted in the theft of email addresses and hashed passwords of approximately 165 million users.

 The vast majority of the passwords were subsequently cracked and posted online less than a day after the further distribution, largely due to the use of SHA1 without a salt as the hashing algorithm.
 Due to the reuse of passwords across online services, a number of subsequent account takeovers at other services were attributed to the LinkedIn hack.

 Before designing and implementing a new password system, you should consider whether it is necessary to do so, or whether there is a better alternative that can provide secure access.

 One common alternative to building your own solution is to utilise a single sign on (SSO) system.
 While this has its advantages (not least a reduction in the number of passwords that a user has to remember) you must ensure that you are happy with the level of security that is offered by that system.
 You should ensure that you have a documented record of the considerations you made when reaching this decision.